 DERELICT LONDON WARTIME DEFENCES, BUNKERS,SHELTERS & relics

-a reproduction of an original sign and is for the benefit of the London at War Museum near London Bridge
+a reproduction of an original sign and was for the benefit of the (now closed down) London at War Museum near London Bridge

 Replica posters in The Churchill in Kensington.
 A decent London boozer.